Ueno Area

 HanamiParty

 The other hack for Ueno Park during o-hanami is to go at night.
-They hang lanterns in the trees along the main promenade and the crowds are thinner, despite it being WAY better than daytime.
+They hang lanterns in the trees along the main promenade and the crowds are much thinner, despite it being WAY better than daytime.

 HairShrine

-Front and center are the truly excellent life-size dioramas depicting Japanese of yore.
+But even if you’re not in Ueno for any of the flower seasons, there are plenty of great things to see year-round!
+The National Museum of Nature and Science has a highly amusing All Things Especially Japanese wing, with truly excellent life-size dioramas depicting Japanese of yore.
 The thing I love about these is that they chose moments in the lives of ancient people and really brought them to life.
 Although they’re obviously wearing clothing that’s so last epoch, their expressions and reactions are exactly like people today.

 The Japanese wing also has displays on the evolution of rice, chrysanthemums, goldfish and…dogs.
 The five kinds of extremely proud-looking Japanese woofers are all represented, including the ACTUAL stuffed Hachiko (she’s the white one) whose statue is everyone’s favorite meeting place outside Shibuya Station

-And the hall of mammals is a giant roundabout of beady animal goodness
+The hall of mammals is a giant roundabout of beady animal goodness

 MAP

-Open: Every day, except closed Tuesdays
+Open: Every day, except closed Mondays

 Hours: 9:30 – 16:30